teachingaway/teachingaway.github.io/_posts/2014-09-14-how-to-file-trademark-registration-application-part-1.md

 share: true
 ---

-**[This is a Work in Progress]**

-A brand is about trust, and a trademark protects the trust your brand develops with customers.
-Your trademark prevents other companies from using a name or symbol so similar to your brand that it's likely to confuse your customers.
-In this two part post, I first discuss (1) the benefits of  _trademark registration_, (2) some basic _trademark law_, and (3) how to _search the trademark database_.
+Your brand is the symbol of your company, and a trademark prevents other companies from using a similar brand to free-ride on your business reputation.
+This two-part post is designed to teach startup founders the basics of trademark law and how to register a trademark with the US Trademark Office.
+Part one discusses the benefits of  _trademark registration_, some basic _trademark law_, and how to _search the trademark database_.
 [Part two](/how-to-file-trademark-registration-application-part-2/) is a walkthrough of the trademark application process at the US Patent and Trademark Office (the "Trademark Office").

 At its core, the trademark application process is simple data collection.
-The Trademark Office collects some basic information about the trademark, about the trademark owner, and about how the owner uses the trademark to sell things.
-Unfortunately, the Trademark Office website sucks.
-It complicates a simple application process with a tangle of baffling instructions.
+The Trademark Office collects basic info on the trademark and the trademark owner.
+Sadly, the Trademark Office website sucks and complicates a simple process with a tangle of baffling instructions.
 Their web design philosophy is "_more but worse_."

 This is a detailed trademark application walkthrough, but it's not a substitute for hiring an experienced trademark attorney.